aeyalcinoglu/rust-book/quine/README.md

 - Based on an explanation by [Sonat Süer](https://twitter.com/sonatsuer).
-- See the article (Turkish) in the popular mathematics journal ["Matematik Dünyası"](https://www.matematikdunyasi.org/dizin/), 2012-IV, p63-68.
+- See the article in Turkish in the popular mathematics journal ["Matematik Dünyası"](https://www.matematikdunyasi.org/dizin/), 2012-IV, p63-68.
+- Or in English in his [blog post](https://sonatsuer.github.io/self-aware.html).
 - 177 characters.